vanvalenlab/bebi205/bebi205/syllabus.md

 ### Journal Club
 Students will assemble into groups of up to 4 individuals to present a single paper for journal club.
 Live attendance is required in order to give the presentation.
 Make-ups will not be available.
 A sign up sheet is posted on Canvas.
 Please sign up by the end of the day on April 5.

+Journal club presentations should be between 15-20 minutes.
+You should prepare ~10 slides in order to walk us through the relevant figures and address the following points:

+- What problem is the paper trying to solve?
+- How do they solve the problem?

 ### Late Assignments
 Late assignments will lose 10% for each day late.
 Extensions for due dates can be granted by the TA in light of extenuating circumstances.
 Please reach out prior to the deadline.